jon-heard/obsidian-inline-scripts-library/varnotes.sfile.md

 return result;
 ```
 __
-varnotes vars {varnote name} - Lists all the variables for the varnote named {varnote name} (a required name property).
+varnotes vars {varnote name: required, name} - Lists all the variables for the varnote named {varnote name}.

 __